myandy/frameplayer/README.md

 # frameplayer
-a video player which can control frame rate base on MediaExtractor
+a video player which can control frame rate base on MediaCodec